jg-you/scm/README.md

       --prop_param arg                      Parameter of the proposal distribution (only works for the exponential and
                                             power law proposal distributions).
+      -c [ --cleansed_input ]               Assume that the input is already cleansed, i.e., that nodes are labeled
+                                            with 0 indexed contiguous integers and
+                                            that no facet is included in another.
       -v [ --verbose ]                      Output log messages.
-      -c [ --cleansed_input ]               Assume that the input is already cleansed, i.e., that nodes are labeled
-                                            via 0 index, contiguous integers; no
-                                            facets is included in another.
-Saves
-                                            computation and storage space.
       -h [ --help ]                         Produce this help message.

 ## Publications